Bass Fishing From Shore - How to Fish From the Bank

 It's not uncommon for fishermen to be surprised when they find out that shore fishing can produce a respectable catch.
 With the proper knowledge, it is possible to have an excellent day of fishing from the shore.

 If you don't have access to a boat, don't let that stop you from bass fishing.
 Bass fishing from shore or bank can be an excellent alternative to boat fishing.

 It's also an excellent option for those pressed for time and who want to catch fish without spending the whole day offshore.

-Nowadays, with technology advancing and everything being available at our fingertips, there is no need to purchase expensive gear or spend hours researching what tackle you might need.
+With technology advancing and everything being available at our fingertips, there is no need to purchase expensive gear or spend hours researching what tackle you might need.